KittyGiraudel/site/_posts/2014-02-06-calc-css-riddle.md

 ### How to distinguish side cells from middle cells

-If you are using a templating engine (SPIP, Twig, Liquid...), there are high chances you generate your rows within a loop.
+If you are using a templating engine (SPIP, Twig, Liquid…), there are high chances you generate your rows within a loop.
 This allows you to dynamically add a class to side-cells.
-Basically every multiples of 4, and every multiple of 4 + 1 (1, 4, 5, 8, 9, 12, 13, 16...).
+Basically every multiples of 4, and every multiple of 4 + 1 (1, 4, 5, 8, 9, 12, 13, 16…).

 But since we only have to support a reasonably recent range of browsers, we could use advanced CSS selectors as well like `:nth-of-type()` to target side cells.